gareyes3/CPS-Farm-to-Facility/README.md

-# Share-Table-QMRA
+# Farm to Facility Process Model
-	This is a Share Table QMRA created by the Stasiewicz Lab at the University of Illinois Urbana-Champaign.
+	This is a Process model for leafy greens created by the Stasiewicz Lab at the University of Illinois Urbana-Champaign.

 # Goal
-	Model share table process and associated food safety risks Assess management strategies for Risk Reduction
+	The goal of this model is to assess the effect of test-and-reject sampling plans in the context of differenr process systems.

 # How to Use

-	The /R Folder contains the files that are relevant to the model. the / R/Main Model contains the main file to run the model.
-Other files are just scenarios built from it. the R/ Main Loops, contains the loops for the model the R/ Student loops, contains the process model for 1 student that goes through the line.
+	The main repository contains a word document with intruction on the basic use of the model.
+"Model Files Explanation.doc"

-# 2
+# Raw model data
+	The raw model data for all scenarios is contained in the spydata.py model.
+The data "Combined Data 147 Scenarios.spydata" contains the data for all 147 scenarios.
+Use the file MarginalGains_Baseline.py to obtain the results.
+	The already processed csv files are found in the outer folder title CSV Files for Plots.
+Use the "Final Plots in R" Scrcipt to reproduce the plots from the already processed data.